-I’m telling you if you have, you’re not alone, it’s a popular question, and what we are going to do here is help you find your answer!
+I’m telling you, if you have, you’re not alone; it’s a popular question, and what we are going to do here is help you find your answer!

 There are numerous calorie calculators out there, and all give varying degrees of answers, and to be honest, I don’t recommend them.

-You see, calorie calculators can give you a ballpark at best, but they don’t take into considering YOU as an individual, and there are maaaaaaaaany things that will play a role in how many calories you need to lose weight.
+You see, calorie calculators can give you a ballpark at best, but they don’t take into consideration YOU as an individual, and there are maaaaaaaaany things that will play a role in how many calories you need to lose weight.
 Now some will give you an idea, but I’ve seen the margin of error off as much as 900 calories (on average, I see about a 400 calorie difference between where they are suggested vs. where you need to be).

-I’m not a fan of this because it’s like Googling “how much money does (insert title or position) make?”
+I’m not a fan of this because it’s like Googling, “How much money does (insert title or position) make?”
 Again the range is all over the place, and this can lead you down the wrong path and to a bad experience.

-Now with all that said, yes, I have used them in the past but let me tell you the try and true method for finding out how many calories you need to be eating.
+Now, with all that said, yes, I have used them in the past, but let me tell you the try-and-true method for finding out how many calories you need to be eating.

 Think of it this way; it’s hard to know what we as coaches or nutrition experts need to do if we don’t know where we are at or what’s going on.